begmuhommet/low-ops-docs/docs/getting-started/advanced-configuration.md

 ### Harbor service

-Harbor - private regestry service is used to store platform and application container images
+Harbor - private registry service is used to store platform and application container images

 | Name     | Description | Default Value |
 | -------- | -------     | ------- |